MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-setpixelformat.md

 ### -param format

-TBD
+Index that identifies the pixel format to set.
+The various pixel formats supported by a device context are identified by one-based indexes.

 ### -param ppfd

 Pointer to a <a href="https://msdn.microsoft.com/1480dea3-ae74-4e8b-b4de-fca8de5d8395">PIXELFORMATDESCRIPTOR</a> structure that contains the logical pixel format specification.
 The system's metafile component uses this structure to record the logical pixel format specification.
 The structure has no other effect upon the behavior of the <b>SetPixelFormat</b> function.

-#### - iPixelFormat

-Index that identifies the pixel format to set.
-The various pixel formats supported by a device context are identified by one-based indexes.

 ## -returns